Legal protection for couples living together

 It’s a popular myth that the law applies to common law husbands or wives or couples living together just as it does to married couples.

-But no matter how long a couple has been living together, they will never acquire the same rights as a married couple or civil partners.
+According to cohabitation law no matter how long a couple has been living together, they will never acquire the same rights as a married couple or civil partners.
 The problem for couples living together is that many of them only find this out when their relationship has broken down or their partner has died.

 - Make a Living Together Agreement (also known as a Cohabitation Agreement) to govern the day-to-day financial issues in your relationship